Lioref/Sudoku-Console/README.md

 The project was the final coding assignment for a university course in C language.

 ## THE GAME has 3 modes:
-Init: The default mode when running the game.
+1. Init: The default mode when running the game.
 Only "Solve" and "Edit" command are available from this mode.<br/>
-Edit<br/>
-Solve<br/>

-Edit and Solve modes are both "game playing" modes, meaning a user has a board to play with in each mode.<br/>
+2. Edit: A "game playing" mode.
+Should be used by the user to generate new puzzles, or to experiment with existing puzzles<br/>
+3. Solve: A "game playing" mode where a user can solve generated puzzles loaded from files<br/>

 ## The user commands that can be used to play are:
 1. Solve X - Loads a puzzle from a file with path X in solve mode